-The Master of the College is Adjunct Professor Bill Peirson.
-He was appointed in 2016 as the sixth Master of New College after serving as Dean for the previous two years.
+The Master of the College is Dr Bill Peirson.
+He was appointed in 2016 as the sixth Master of New College after serving as Dean of Residents for the previous two years.
 He formerly spent 14 years as a senior research and teaching academic in the School of Civil and Environmental